2016 Film Submission Guidelines

 - We strongly encourage you or a representative of the Film to be in attendance at the Festival to receive any potential awards.
 Please notify us ahead of time if this is not possible.

 - Judges will present awards as outlined in Section IV: Award Categories.
-Judges reserve the right to not grant a category award if none of the submissions meets the criteria for that category.
+Judges reserve the right to not grant a category award if none of the submissions meet the criteria for that category.

 - Judges reserve the right to present additional awards not outlined in Section IV: Award Categories.